 Step 8: Remove the needle cap Hold the prefilled syringe in the middle of the body with the needle pointing away from you.
 Remove the needle cap by pulling it straight off the syringe (see Figure G).

-Do not twist the needle cap to avoid bending the needle.
-Do not put the needle cap back on. · Do not touch the needle
+• Do not twist the needle cap to avoid bending the needle. · Do not put the needle cap back on.

 Step 9: Injecting a dose that is less than the full amount in the prefilled syringe.
 If your prescribed dose is the same as the amount in the prefilled syringe, go to Step 10.
 If your dose is based on your bodyweight, your healthcare provider may prescribe less than the full amount in the syringe.
 You will have to get rid of (discard) some of the medicine from the prefilled syringe before you inject enoxaparin sodium injection.
-To measure your prescribed dose, hold the prefilled syringe with the needle pointing down.
-Carefully watch the numbers on the syringe as you push the plunger down until the amount left in the syringe is the same as your prescribed dose.
-The tip of the plunger should line up with the number for your prescribed dose (see Figure H)

 Step 10: Injecting enoxaparin sodium injection prefilled syringe Hold the prefilled syringe like a pencil in your hand with the needle pointing down.
-With your other hand, pinch the cleaned stomach (abdomen) area between your forefinger and thumb to make a fold in the skin (see Figure I).
-Make sure you hold the skin fold during the entire injection.
+With your other hand, pinch the cleaned stomach (abdomen) area between your forefinger and